radioation/SGDK_Scrolling/ParallaxPy/README.md

   }
 ```
 This works up to 80 pixels for the top row.
 This is because floor pattern
-repeats every 80 pixles.
+repeats every 80 pixels.
 To handle this, reset the scroll values when the top
 row has moved 80 pixels.
 ```c
     scrollStep = 0;